tidyverse/tidyverse.org/CONTRIBUTING.md

 categories: [Other]
 ```

 Every blog post goes into its own subdirectory under `/content/blog`.
-The file must be named `index.Rmarkdown` or `index.md`.
+The file must be named `index.Rmarkdown`.
 The slug should match the directory name.
 Generally, the `date` should be similar to the directory name, but won't be identical - name the directory according to when you created the blog post using the format `yyyy-mm-post-slug`, but make sure you update the date in the YAML header when you publish the post.

 Categories should be one (or more of): "case studies", "learn", "package", "programming", or "other".